 You will need to identify an administrator mentor in the building where you will conduct your DFE.
 This mentor must be certified in building administration and have a minimum of three years of experience at the selected building level.
 We recommend that this mentor have a minimum of two years of administrative experience in the current building.
-Your mentor will observe you in at least 82 hours of administrative activities.
-To meet the requirements of your DFE, you will also need a second mentor at a different level of building administration for 18 hours of activities.
+You will complete 130 hours of administrative activities.
+To meet the requirements of your DFE, you will also need a second building mentor in a diverse location and at a different level of building administration as a part of the 130 hours.

-An MSSL faculty member is actively involved in your DFE, conducting three mandatory class sessions as well as providing a Supervisor from the University to assist, monitor and supervise your DFE.
+A DFE coordinator is actively involved in your DFE, conducting mandatory class sessions as well as providing a university supervisor to assist you and your building mentor during the DFE.

 7. How long will the DFE take?

 The DFE covers a two-semester time frame.
-You may enroll in either an August to May or December to August.
+You may enroll in either an August to May, October to June, or March to November DFE.
 During this time you will participate in 130 hours of required DFE experiences.
 You may complete 20 hours of these requirements in the semester before the start of the DFE.